-The Academy will admit children with Statements of Special Educational Needs where The Mirfield Free Grammar and Sixth Form is named on the Statement.
+The Academy will admit children with a Statement of Special Educational Needs where The Mirfield Free Grammar is named on the Statement.

 If the number of applicants exceeds the number of available places, the following priorities will apply:

-a) looked after children and previously looked after children (please see note below)
+- a) looked after children and previously looked after children